 Once upon a time, the haven that we now know as Byron Bay was discovered by the aboriginals and actually went by the name of Cavvanbah.
 Cavvanbah translates to ‘The Meeting Place’ and was a place where people united and shared resources, which still holds true today.

 Byron Bay is no doubt the hippie epicentre of Australia.
-People travel from all over (typically in their run down VW campers) to experience the carefree, chilled out, slowed down pace of life that Byron Bay is legend for.
+People travel from all over (typically in their run down VW campers) to experience the carefree, chilled out, slowed down pace of life that Byron Bay is legend for, as well as the many fun things to do in the area.

 Byron Bay is home to an alternative community, one that rebels against the 9-5 lifestyle and searches for a deeper and purer existence.
 It’s this very honest and free living nature that has Byron attract unique individuals from all over the world.